RashedDoha/rasheddoha.github.io/hugosite/content/_index.md

 ---

-bio: Mechanical Engineering graduate student currently doing
-    autonomous-vehicle related research at Indiana University.
-    Extensive experience of 2+ years in computer vision and software development.
-Here's a quick summary of my past work- - Writing software for the Windows platform in Microsoft's UWP and WPF frameworks.
-As a member of the Windows team at Samsung, I wrote code in C++ and C# while following a variety of software design patterns. - Building and training deep learning models for computer vision applications.
-Kept up-to-date with the latest advancements in the field to ensure that the models achieved state-of-the-art performance.
-Wrote code in the Python programming language and deep learning frameworks including PyTorch, Tensorflow, and Caffe. - Held monthly seminars and workshops to share my findings with my peers.
+Title: "aboutme"
 ---

+Hi, welcome to my website.
+I'm a Mechanical Engineering graduate student currently working on autonomous vehicle research under the guidance of Dr. Anwar and Dr. Hasan at Indiana University.
+\
+In terms of academic and professional interests, I enjoy bridging theory and application in several subdomains of machine learning and computer vision, most notably semantic segmentation and domain adaptation.
+As a fresh graduate, I worked at Samsung Research for 2 years where I worked in multiple teams to develop software for Samsung's mobile devices.
+\
+In my spare time I try to get better at playing the piano, compete in online programming contests and write articles for my blog.